ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

-## Cancelling Orders
+## Cancel an Order

-After the exchanges you have two orders open: a sell order on the source chain (5marscoin for 15venuscoin) and a buy order on the target chain (5marscoin for 5venuscoin).
+After these exchanges, you still have two orders open: a sell order on the source chain (5marscoin for 15venuscoin) and a buy order on the target chain (5marscoin for 5venuscoin).

-Cancelling a sell order:
+Cancel a sell order:

 ```bash
 # Source blockchain
 interchanged tx dex cancel-sell-order dex channel-0 marscoin venuscoin 2
 ```

+The balance of marscoin is increased:

 ```yml
 # Source blockchain